React Native Development Environment Installation:

 Installation Through HomeBrew:

 HomeBrew is a package manager that helps you install and manage packages on Mac, and thus it will be essential to our installation process.
 You will install HomeBrew so that you can use it to install all the other tools necessary for React Native environment, including Nodejs, git, Watchman, and JDK.
+To progress your career in web design, enroll in Web Design certification.

 - First download HomeBrew using the above link, then execute the command below in the Command Line Interface: